B I O G R A P H Y

-Since childhood I have always been fascinated by arthropods and the tiny environments they occupy.
-Observing arthropods visiting a large flowering Buddleia would conjure images of a colourful, bustling treetop city - each inhabitant enticed by a particular reason.
+Since childhood, I have always been fascinated by insects and the tiny environments they occupy.
+Observing insects visiting large flowering plants would conjure images of a colourful, bustling treetop cities - each inhabitant enticed by a particular reason.

-This miniature world is unforgiving, beautifully intricate and incredibly diverse.
-Those that dwell here often serve vital roles in ecosystem functioning and without them, the world would be a very different place.
+The miniature world is unforgiving, beautifully intricate and incredibly diverse.
+Those that dwell here often serve vital roles in ecosystems - without them, the world would be a very different place.